-- Forgery or alteration of documents (cheques, bank drafts, bank statements, time sheets, invoices, quotations, agreements, etc.) or bank accounts belonging to SeeBeyondBorders Australia. - Misrepresentation of information on documents. - Misappropriation of funds, supplies, or assets. - Theft, disappearance, or destruction of assets. - Improprieties in the handling or reporting of money or financial transactions. - Authorising or receiving payments for goods not received or services not performed. - Authorising or receiving payment for hours not worked. - Inappropriate use of the organisation's records and disclosing confidential and proprietary information to outside parties, without consent. - 3.2.
-Corruption the offering, giving, soliciting, or acceptance of an inducement or reward that may improperly influence the action of a person or entity.
-Some examples of corruption include: - Bribery, whether offered or accepted including acceptance of funds / other benefit to alter a decision such as supplier or beneficiary selection, payment of funds to secure a favourable outcome either personally, such as for a promotion, or for the benefit of connected parties. - Conspiracy - Extortion - 3.3.
-Money Laundering the process of concealing the origin, ownership or destination of illegally or dishonestly obtained money and hiding it within legitimate economic activities to make them appear legal.
+- Forgery or alteration of documents (cheques, bank drafts, bank statements, time sheets, invoices, quotations, agreements, etc.) or bank accounts belonging to SBBC. - Misrepresentation of information on documents. - Misappropriation of funds, supplies, or assets. - Theft, disappearance, or destruction of assets. - Improprieties in the handling or reporting of money or financial transactions. - Authorising or receiving payments for goods not received or services not performed. - Authorising or receiving payment for hours not worked. - Inappropriate use of the organisation's records and disclosing confidential and proprietary information to outside parties, without consent.

+4.2.
+Corruption

+"Corruption" is defined as the offering, giving, soliciting, or acceptance of an inducement or reward that may improperly influence the action of a person or entity.
+Some examples of corruption include:

+- Bribery, whether offered or accepted including acceptance of funds / other benefit to alter a decision such as supplier or beneficiary selection, payment of funds to secure a favourable outcome either personally, such as for a promotion, or for the benefit of connected parties. - Conspiracy - Extortion

+4.3.
+Money Laundering

+"Money Laundering" is defined as the process of concealing the origin, ownership or destination of illegally or dishonestly obtained money and hiding it within legitimate economic activities to make them appear legal.

-- 3.4.
-Violation of Sanctions imposed by government Government Sanction laws implement sanctions agreed by the United Nations Security Council, or are made autonomously or against those that appear on the terrorist list. - 3.5.
-Terrorism Financing intentionally providing or collecting funds and being reckless as to whether those funds would be used to facilitate or engage in a terrorist act. - 3.6.
-Board the Board of Directors or Trustees of the respective organisation. - 3.7.
-Management the Chief Executive Officer, Chief Executive, Heads of Departments or Countries, other Managers, Supervisors and other individuals who manage or supervise funds or other resources, including managing staff. - 3.8.
-Staff and Volunteers people who hold contracts with SeeBeyondBorders, whether this be a permanent contract, fixed term contract or volunteer agreement. - 3.9.
-Person The term 'person' or 'persons' refers to one or many participants, staff and/or volunteers.
+4.4.
+Violation of Sanctions imposed by government

+Government Sanction laws implement sanctions agreed by the United Nations Security Council, or are made autonomously or against those that appear on the terrorist list.
+SBBC also specifically shall adhere to the Australian government Consolidated List of sanctioned entities.
-4. POLICY AND POLICY PRINCIPLES

-4.1.
+4.5.
+Terrorism Financing

+"Terrorism Financing" - intentionally providing or collecting funds and being reckless as to whether those funds would be used to facilitate or engage in a terrorist act.

+4.6.
+Board

+"Board" means the Board of Directors or Trustees of the respective organisation.

+4.7.
+Management

+"Management", means the Managing Director, Finance Manager, members of the Senior Leadership Team (SLT) and other individuals who manage or supervise funds or other resources, including managing staff.

+4.8.
+Staff and Volunteers

+'Staff and volunteers' are people who hold contracts with SBBC, whether this be a permanent contract, fixed term contract or volunteer agreement.

+4.9.
+Person

+The term 'person' or 'persons' refers to one or many participants, staff and/or volunteers.

+5. Policy and policy principles

+5.1.
 Policy

-SeeBeyondBorders is committed to protecting funds and other property entrusted to it by donors from attempts by members of staff, volunteers, the public, contractors, sub-contractors, partners, partner staff, or Board members, to gain financial or other benefit by deceit.
+SBBC is committed to protecting funds and other property entrusted to it by donors from attempts by members of staff, volunteers, the public, contractors, sub-contractors, partners, partner staff, or Board members, to gain financial or other benefit by deceit.
 We will take all reasonable steps to prevent financial wrongdoing; and will act promptly when actual or suspected financial wrongdoing is identified.

-Policy principles SeeBeyondBorders:
+Policy principles SBBC: